 The Protection of Native Forests

-Forty per cent of NSW’s native forest is privately owned, meaning it is the responsibility of the landowner to sustainably manage their forests for the future.
+Forty per cent of NSW’s native forest is privately owned, meaning it is the landowner’s responsibility to manage their forests for the future sustainably.
 There are over 3.4 million hectares of private native forest in Northern NSW alone.
-Without active management, the future health of Australia’s forests are uncertain.
+Without active management, the future health of Australia’s forests is uncertain.

 Around one million cubic metres of hardwood is harvested from NSW and QLD native forests each year.
 For perspective, this accounts for 3% of Australia’s yearly timber harvesting.
 It is a vastly underutilised resource.
 Department of Primary Industries

 ‘Wood is the ultimate renewable resource.
-Unlike any other mainstream building material, wood can be planted, grown and harvested, thus reducing the resource depletion of our planet, increasing the amount of carbon dioxide removed from the atmosphere and stored in wood and lowering the environmental impact of construction through lower embodied energy’.
-The Ultimate Renewable
+Unlike any other mainstream building material, wood can be planted, grown and harvested, thus reducing the resource depletion of our planet, increasing the amount of carbon dioxide removed from the atmosphere and stored in wood and lowering the environmental impact of construction through lower embodied energy.

 It has been projected that actively managing our forests over the coming decades may reduce well over 50 gigatonnes (50,000,000,000 tonnes) of carbon emissions that would otherwise enter the atmosphere.
 Maintaining Australia’s forests will make a real difference in reducing climate change.

 Growing trees absorb carbon dioxide and store it as carbon.
 They do this so efficiently that carbon accounts for about half of the dry weight of wood.
-This carbon remains in the wood for its lifetime, regardless of its use in construction or furniture for example.
+This carbon remains in the wood for its lifetime, regardless of its use in construction or furniture.

 Choosing wood instead of other materials has other advantages too.
-‘The production of wood products uses less energy (usually sourced from finite fossil fuels) compared with other building materials that can be used in its place’.
-The Ultimate Renewable
+‘The production of wood products uses less energy (usually sourced from finite fossil fuels) than other building materials that can be used in its place’.